duyhenryer/me/content/about/index.md

   - GitOps(fluxcd)
 ---

 Hello!
-I'm Duy, a devops engineer based in Ho Chi Minh, VN.
+I'm Duy, a system engineer based in Ho Chi Minh City, Viet Nam.

 I enjoy creating things on the internet, for everything.
 My goal is to always deploy the products that provide user experience with perfect performance.